fionncur/IDStools/docs/source/mdsummary.rst

     -h, --help            show this help message and exit -f FOLDER, --folder FOLDER
-                            folder where to search for MD data -s SELECTION, --selection SELECTION
-                            list of fields to filter: e.g. PBS-55,ece
+                            folder where to search for MD data -s [SELECTION [SELECTION ...]], --selection [SELECTION [SELECTION ...]] list of fields to filter: e.g. PBS-55,ece fields listed together (-s A,B) means selecting for both A and B fields listed separately (-s A B) means selecting for either A or B
-                            ----> Select only machine description data that fulfils these criteria. comma-separated values match all criteria in a YAML record.
-    --obsolete            Shows obsolete files
+                            ----> Select only machine description data filling these criteria -o, --obsolete        Shows obsolete files
-    --matchcase           Match case with selection criteria, default is false -c CHOICE, --choice CHOICE
+    -m, --matchcase       Match case with selection criteria, default is false -c CHOICE, --choice CHOICE
                             list of variables to display, e.g.: pbs,ids,description ... available among following variables: